saumyap24/aws-solutions-architect-associate-notes/CloudFront/cloudfront.md

 - By Default a Distribution allows everyone to have access
 - Original Identity Access (OAI)
-    - A virtual user identity that will be used to give your CloudFront Distirbution permission to fetch a private object
+    - A virtual user identity that will be used to give your CloudFront Distribution permission to fetch a private object
 - Inorder to use Signed URLs or Signed Cookies you need to have an OAI
 - <b> Signed URLs </b>
     - (Not the same thing as S3 Presigned URL)